Staying safe in summer

 Read more about safe use of trampolines.

-Make sure the toys or swimming aids are suitable for your child’s age and weight.
+Make sure water toys or swimming aids are suitable for your child's age and weight.

-Swimming aids and pool toys should be used in a safe manner.
-Do not use pool toys as safety devices.
+Swimming aids and water toys should be used in a safe way.
+Don't use water toys as safety devices.

-Make sure the inflatable toy or swimming aid has non-return valves with attached stoppers and there no leaks or damaged valves.
+Make sure an inflatable toy or swimming aid has non-return valves with attached stoppers and there are no leaks or damaged valves.

-Swimming aids and pool toys should always be removed from the pool area when they are not in use and stored securely out of the weather.
+Swimming aids and water toys should always be removed from the pool area when they're not in use and stored securely out of the weather.

 Children should always be actively supervised by a responsible adult when in the pool area.

-Read more about swimming aids and pool toys safety.
+Read more about swimming aids and pool toy safety.

 Low-hanging blind and curtain cords